AgentDock

 One-Sentence Book Summary Generator

-Name a book and get its entire plot compressed into a single sentence that names the protagonist, the core conflict, and what is at stake, spoiler-free on the ending by default.
+Get a novel's entire plot compressed into one spoiler-free sentence naming the protagonist, the core conflict, and what is at stake

 Prompt Template